 Now, this is important.

 The more popular Bitcoin gets, the more of a threat it becomes to the governments.
 But it’s crucial to understand that the governments can’t ban Bitcoin.
-It’s like prohibiting numbers.
+In fact, it would be like banning numbers.
 All that governments can do is to tax it, make it illegal, or regulate it.

-The best part is that Bitcoin is regulated.
-It’s already wrapped in the KYC/AML directives through exchanges and miners.
+The best part is that Bitcoin is regulated, and it’s already wrapped in the KYC/AML directives through exchanges and miners.

 Sure, governments can make it illegal to own it.
 But there is just one problem with this argument.
 The whole list of US government agencies, such as IRS, SEC, or CFTC, already normalized Bitcoin as property.
 And that’s what makes thousands of institutions comfortable owning large sums of it.